openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/chrome-origin-trials.md

 To sign up for the Origin Trial you need to:

-* visit [this page](https://developer.chrome.com/origintrials/#/register_trial/1603844417297317889) and register for the JSPI Trial 12.
+* visit [this page](https://developer.chrome.com/origintrials/#/register_trial/1603844417297317889) and register for the JavaScript Promise Integration Trial.
 It's free.
 * Sign in to Google using the button in the upper right corner
 * fill in the fields
     * Web Origin: this should be your "wildcard url".
 If you obtained a wildcard cert for `*.mybrowzer.example.com`,